Spring Garden Revival

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

 Sod selection in Watertown should focus on cool-season varieties suitable for USDA Zones 5b–7a: Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
-Quality standards require sod to be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and with 40–60% moisture content.
-Installation best practices include:
+Quality standards require sod to be 1–1.5 inches thick (including roots), uniform in density, disease-free, and with 40–60% moisture content.
+Installation must ensure tight seams, staggered joints, and immediate rolling with a 150–200 lb water-filled roller.
+Sod should be installed within 24–48 hours of delivery, during cooler parts of the day, and irrigated immediately to a 6-inch depth.
+Certified landscape contractors and 1-year warranties are recommended for quality assurance.

 Watertown Water Department Coordination for Irrigation System Installation & New Sod Establishment